msk-mind/luna/docs/dev.md

 ## Documentation Generation

-API documentation in Luna is generated via `mkdocs`.
+Documentation in Luna is generated via `mkdocs`.
+See the `mkdocs.yml` file for specific configuration details.
+Note that the `awesome-pages` plugin is installed and navigation is specified in `.pages` files.

 Docstrings are written according to the [Google Python Style Guide](https://www.sphinx-doc.org/en/master/usage/extensions/napoleon.html).

 In order to generate the documentation: